LukePappa/Ourism/p.md

-Your purpose is to recognize Divine Love as the only reality.
-Such clarity of perception is known to one who does not impose misery upon themselves.
+One may come to recognize Divine Love as the nature of existence when they stop imposing misery upon themselves.